ak0586/amazon_scrapper/README.md

 * This script is built for **educational and affiliate automation** purposes.
 * Avoid aggressive scraping to comply with Amazon's ToS.
 * Facebook and Telegram APIs require valid tokens and permissions.

 ---

-## 📄 License

-MIT License.
-Use at your own risk.

----

-## 🤛 Support

-For help or feature requests, open an issue or message on Telegram (if integrated).

----